creack/bug/README.md

 ## Features

-0 dependencies: everything in `bug` is only useing the stdlib, including the tests.
+0 dependencies: everything in `bug` is only using the stdlib, including the tests.

 Importing `bug` will register the format on the `image` stdlib package, allowing for the use of `image.Decode`.